Push notifications remind people that they've installed your app — which can be a good thing if you’re providing them with real value.

 Another major difference is that popups are used to convert visitors into leads while push campaigns are scheduled after a lead enters the marketing-sales funnel.
 Despite all the potential, marketers and designers often hesitate to implement push campaigns because they believe that users hate push notifications.
 Alas, how wrong they are.

 Myth Busted: Your users do not hate push notifications

 Simply put, your users do not hate push notifications— at least not altogether.
 What they despise are useless and irrelevant notifications.

 If you are bombarding innocent people with push notifications every day, they’re going to be miserable.
 If you’re sending unsolicited notifications, then you're ruining your relationship with your audience.

 When your users agree to receive push notifications, it means they look forward to relevant and personalized messages — messages that will help them stay informed across their entire buyers' journey.

 Remember, users can choose to never receive any notifications from you.
-In fact, a survey has revealed that after users block push notifications, their next step is often before to uninstall your app.
+A survey has revealed that after users block push notifications, their next step is often to uninstall your app.

 The bottom line is you need to do your push notification campaigns right.
 So let’s get right to the art of doing push notification campaigns like a pro.